KociOrges/pytag/README.md

 * ```-26```: ```Disease Ontology``` terms
 * ```-27```: ```Environment Ontology``` terms

-For example, let's say that you would like to identify the *Environment*, *Tissue* and *Disease* mentions in your BibTex files.
+For example, let's say that you would like to identify the *Environmental*, *Tissue* and *Disease* mentions in your BibTex files.
 This can be done as follows (the order of the numerical identifiers is irrelevant):

 ```
 $ pytag --input_dir path_to_BibTex_files/ --onto_types -27 -25 -26 --out_file ontology_terms.tsv